SonarSource/sonarlint-vscode/README.md

 SonarLint in VS Code supports analysis of JS/TS, Python, PHP, Java, C, C++, C#, Go, and IaC code locally in your IDE.

 When paired with [SonarQube](https://www.sonarsource.com/products/sonarqube/) or [SonarCloud](https://www.sonarsource.com/products/sonarcloud/) in Connected Mode, SonarLint forms a powerful end-to-end code quality platform to enrich the CI/CD pipeline, ensuring any code edits or additions are clean.
-In connected mode, your team can share common language rulesets, project analysis settings and [more](https://docs.sonarsource.com/sonarlint/vs-code/team-features/connected-mode/).
+In Connected Mode, your team can share common language rulesets, project analysis settings and [more](https://docs.sonarsource.com/sonarlint/vs-code/team-features/connected-mode/).

 <a href='https://www.youtube.com/watch?v=Ks4Slmzb1qY' target='_blank'><img alt='What is SonarLint video' src='images/what_is_sonarlint.png'></a>